FDR’s Birthday Cake (Basic Chocolate Cake Recipe)

 Fun fact: Did you know that Eleanor Roosevelt was one of the first supporters of home economics movement?
 One of her goals was to prove that healthy, inexpensive food didn’t have to be bland and flavorless.
 This was a noble goal in the depression era, and one I can get behind today!

 However, she wasn’t known for her culinary skills.
-Earnest Hemingway was once invited to dinner at the White House, and claimed that the food he was served was some of the worst he had ever eaten.
+Ernest Hemingway was once invited to dinner at the White House, and claimed that the food he was served was some of the worst he had ever eaten.
 Some of her infamous dishes included:

 - Spaghetti with boiled carrots and white sauce